HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Create the Ansible node

-In addition to the VM Template, we need another Virtual Machine where Ansible will be installed.
+In addition to the VM Template, you need another Virtual Machine where Ansible will be installed.
 This node will act as the driver to automate the provisioning of the environment and it is essential that it is properly installed.
-The steps are as follows.
+The steps are as follows:

 1. Create a Virtual Machine and install your preferred OS (in this example, and for the sake of simplicity, RHEL7 will be used).
 The rest of the instructions assume that, if you use a different OS, you understand the possible differences in syntax for the provided commands.
 If you use RHEL 7, select **Infrastructure Server** as the base environment and the **Guests Agents** add-on during the installation.
 2. Log in the root account and create an SSH key pair.
 Do not protect the key with a passphrase (unless you want to use ssh-agent).